-Go to WPML → Translation Management and click the Automatic Translation tab.
+Go to WPML → Translation Management and click the Tools tab.
 Click Language Mappings.

 Click the Pencil icon to add or edit the supported language for each of your site’s languages.

-We do not recommend using automatic translation or Translate Everything mode with certain custom language setups:
+We do not recommend using automatic translation or Translate Everything Automatically mode with certain custom language setups: